Kapp Putsch: Monument to the March Dead

-Between 1920 and 1922 a monument in honour of the workers who were killed in the wake of the Kapp Putsch was erected in the Weimar central cemetery.
+Between 1920 and 1922, a monument in honour of the workers who were killed in the wake of the Kapp Putsch was erected in the Weimar central cemetery.
 The memorial was commissioned by the Weimar Gewerkschaftskartell (Union Cartel), which conducted a competition to select a design.
 It was built according to plans submitted by the architectural office of Walter Gropius.
 Although Gropius had said that the Bauhaus should remain politically neutral, he agreed to participate in the competition of Weimar artists at the end of 1920.

 The monument was arranged around an inner space, in which visitors could stand.
-The repeatedly fractured and highly angular memorial rose up on three sides, as if thrust up from or rammed into the earth.
+The repeatedly fractured and highly angular memorial rose on three sides, as if thrust up from or rammed into the earth.

 The monument was destroyed by the Nazis in February 1936.
-They objected to it politically and considered it an example of "degenerate art", as Hitler characterized modern works.
+They objected to it politically and considered it an example of "degenerate art", as Hitler characterised modern works.